Scottish Graduate School for Arts & Humanities

 Preparation and submission of application

-There are two possible routes through the CDA process though these marge at the application submission stage.
+There were two possible routes through the CDA process though these merged at the application submission stage.

 Route A - Partner Led

-• Industry partners prepare a brief proposal by 10 June 2024.
+• Industry partners prepared a brief proposal by 10 June 2024.

-• Proposals will be reviewed for eligibility then circulated by SGSAH to HEIs for their consideration w/c 17 June 2024.
+• Proposals were reviewed for eligibility then circulated by SGSAH to HEIs for their consideration w/c 17 June 2024.

-• HEIs respond directly to the partner organisation by 2 August 2024.
+• HEIs responded directly to the partner organisation by 2 August.

-• Partners review responses and select HEI/supervisory team to work with by 6 September 2024.
+• Partners reviewed responses and selected the HEI/supervisory team to work with by 6 September 2024.

 • Full CDA application submitted to SGSAH by lead academic supervisor between 3 -14 February 2025.